EmanuelDF/api-accounts/README.md

 # apiconsumertest
-Consume Accounts API from FORM3
+Tests consuming accounts API from FORM3, using GO.